iselab-dearborn/gitcloner/README.md

 ## Download Repos

 Once the tool is running, push the "Submit" button and upload a .txt file with the list of repos to be cloned.
 Please make sure to include each git url in each line.
-If you want to see some examples, please [click here](https://github.com/iselab-dearborn/gitcloner/tree/master/src/main/resources/assets/examples).
+If you would like to see some examples, please [click here](https://github.com/iselab-dearborn/gitcloner/tree/master/src/main/resources/assets/examples).

 ## Screenshot